edvardschmidt33/investor-discount-analysis/README.md

 # investor-discount-analysis
-Analysing discounts/premiums of investment firms listed on the Swedish Stock Exchange (OMX)
+Analysing discounts/premiums of investment firms listed on the Swedish Stock Exchange (OMXS)